Web Portal Engineering Quick Start Guide

 Before using the Engineering Dashboard, make sure that the correct well has been selected.
 The currently selected well is displayed in the top left of the portal.

 Select a well by clicking on its name in the Wells List page.
 Or by clicking on the Select Well option in the top right corner.
+Note that only actual wells can be selected, and that the desired well must have a status assigned before it can be seen or selected in the Wells List or the Select Well option.

 The units used for inputs and outputs in the Engineering Dashboard are governed by the user’s currently selected Unit Set.
 Unit sets can be changed by opening the User Profile Menu in the top right of the page and then selecting Change Units.